davidrhoden/davidrhoden-basic-netlify/timeline/sally/sally-first-day-sep-18-2007.md

 ---
 title: Sally came to live with me.
 date: 2007-09-18T16:00:00.000Z
-summary: I knew she would be mine, there was never any doubt.
 excerpt: I knew she would be mine, there was never any doubt.
 category: sally
 image: /static/img/sally/sally-first-day-sep-18-2007/sally-first-day-sep-18-2007-sallycloseup.jpg